 You can hire me for more knowledge and insights about this topic.

-The reading list with additional resources, like websites and books.
+Here you can find additional resources, like videos, websites and books.